 It was moved and seconded that, considering that there are only nine (9) nominees and only nine (9) seats in the Board, those nominated as regular directors and as independent directors, respectively, be considered as having been elected by acclamation.
-In the absence of objection, the Presiding Officer declared the nominees elected to the Board of Directors by acclamation.
+In the absence of objection, the Presiding Officer declared the nominees elected to the Board of Directors by unanimous vote of all shareholders now present in person or represented by proxy.

-c.
+b.
 Appointment of External Auditors

-The Presiding Officer informed the stockholders that the Board of Directors, upon consultation with the Audit Committee, has recommended the appointment of Punongbayan and Araullo as external auditors of the Company's financial statements for the year ending 31 December 2014.
+The Presiding Officer informed the stockholders that the Board of Directors, upon consultation with the Audit Committee, has recommended the appointment of Punongbayan and Araullo as external auditor of the Corporation's financial statements for the year ending 31 December 2015.